-Federal regulations require students to maintain Satisfactory Academic Progress (SAP) while working towards an approved degree or approved certificate program at UACCM.
-Academic progress will be reviewed prior to a student's initial enrollment period, if applicable, and at the end of each semester.
+Students who receive Title IV assistance (federal aid) are required to make Satisfactory Academic Progress (SAP) while working toward an approved associate or certificate degree program at UACCM.
+Federal guidelines stipulate that the SAP Policy apply to all enrollment periods at UACCM regardless of whether or not aid was received.
+SAP will be reviewed prior to a student's initial enrollment period, if applicable, and at the end of each semester; summer will be considered as one term.